-The foundation of most estate plans is either a Last Will and Testament (“Will”) or a Revocable Living Trust (“RLT”) combined with a pour-over Will.
+The foundation of most estate plans is either a Last Will and Testament (“Will”) or a Revocable Trust.
 A Will instructs your Executor how to transfer your property after death.
-RLTs also give instructions as to how to transfer your property after death.
+Revocable Trusts also give instructions as to how to transfer your property after death.
 However, they accomplish this in a different Way.
-RLTs also provide certain protections while you are living.
+Revocable Trusts also provide certain protections while you are living.

-If you use an RLT, you will control the funding of your trust.
-When you fund your trust, you will be forced to organize and understand your assets.
-It requires you to play a more active role in your estate plan.
+If you use a Revocable Trust plan, you will control the funding of your trust.
+Funding your trust will require you to organize and understand your assets.
+You will play a more active role in your estate plan than if you use a Will-based plan.
 If you find an account without a beneficiary designation or an account that is not titled the way you wanted, you have the opportunity to fix the problems.
 If you use a Will-based plan, your executor will gather and re-title your assets after your death.
 And your Executor will be stuck with what he or she finds.

 Trust-based plans also provide better incapacity protection that Will-based plans.
 A Will is not effective until it is probated.
 Therefore, with a Will-based plan, incapacity protection relies solely on powers of attorney (“POAs”).
 Your financial POA will designate an agent who can make decisions on your behalf.
-With an RLT, you not only select who will serve as your successor trustee, you also write the rules for when that person takes over.
+With a Revocable Trust, you not only select who will serve as your successor trustee, you also write the rules for when that person takes over.

 Sometimes third parties, such as financial institutions or long-term care facilities, are reluctant to honor a POA.
 They are more likely to accept the authority of a successor trustee than an attorney in fact, because the successor trustee is the legal owner, not just an agent for the principal.

-A fully-funded RLT can also prevent a family dispute over control of your assets, should you become incapacitated.
+A fully-funded Revocable Trust can also prevent a family dispute over control of your assets, should you become incapacitated.
 A proceeding to establish a guardianship would be ineffective because you don’t own your assets in your individual capacity.
 Instead, they are held in trust for your benefit.
-Therefore, even if a guardian is appointed for your estate, the guardian would not have access to assets held in your RLT.
+Therefore, even if a guardian is appointed for your estate, the guardian would not have access to assets held in your Revocable Trust.
 Your choice of successor trustee will control.

 You may wish to use a Will-based plan if you believe that court supervision of the administration process would be beneficial.
-On the other hand, a fully-funded RLT will avoid the expense and delay of probate.
+On the other hand, a fully-funded Revocable Trust will avoid the expense and delay of probate.
 If you own real estate in another state, your executor will likely have to probate your Will in both states.
-This can be avoided if you title your property in an RLT.
+This can be avoided if you title your property in an Revocable Trust.
 With a Will-based plan, your estate file, including your Will, inventories and accountings, will become public records.
-Because RLTs are not supervised by the court, they remain private.
+Revocable Trusts remain private.

-Wills are simpler that RLTs, but provide fewer benefits.
-RLTs have to be funded in order to work.
-And they make your estate plan more complicated.
-But they provide better protection
+Wills are simpler than Revocable Trusts, but provide fewer benefits.
+Revocable Trusts have to be funded in order to work.
+But they provide better protection.